Chronic Pain as a Conditioned Behaviour

 If so, that would not necessarily imply that we “control” pain, of course.
 It would not mean that we can either create or relieve pain with our thoughts, because our “thoughts” are only a small part of what goes on between our ears.

 I do not take those two case studies at face value.
-But it’s fascinating, it potentially contributes to the concept of pain as a conditioned behaviour, and I will not forget the possibility that some kinds of pain can be forgotten.
+But they are fascinating, they do potentially contribute to the concept of pain as a conditioned behaviour, and I will not forget the possibility that some kinds of pain can be forgotten.

 Disrupting the pain habit